-- 5.2.1 Children who are Looked After Children (registered in public care) or who were Looked After but ceased to be so because they were adopted or became subject to a residence order or special guardianship order who achieve the minimum qualifying threshold or above in the entrance tests (including the total score) or whose score is up to 10% lower than the standardised minimum qualifying threshold for the SET, the NWSSEE and/or the total score (see worked example below). - 5.2.2 100 places on the basis of the score in the Entrance Tests in order of highest score, irrespective of home address. - 5.2.3 Up to 35 places will be available for Children in receipt of Pupil Premium who achieve the minimum qualifying threshold or above in the entrance tests (including the total score) or whose score is up to 10% lower than the standardised minimum qualifying threshold for the SET, the NWSSEE and/or the total score (see worked example below).
+- 5.2.2 100 places on the basis of the score in the Entrance Tests in order of highest score, irrespective of home address. - 5.2.3 Up to 35 places will be available for Children in receipt of Pupil Premium who achieve the pass mark or above in the entrance tests (including the total score) or whose score is up to 10% lower than the standardised pass mark for the SET and the minimum standardised pass marks in the NWSSEE Maths and NWSSEE English by rank order irrespective of address (see worked example below).

 Children in receipt of Pupil Premium are those who have been registered for free school meals at any point in the six years prior to the closing date for test registration.
-Documentary evidence to support such an application will be required from the current primary school or Local Authority as evidence of Pupil Premium before the child sits the Selective Eligibility Test.
+Documentary evidence to support such an application will be required from the current primary school or Local Authority prior to the closing date for test registration and before the child sits the Selective Eligibility Test.
 It is the parents' responsibility to ensure this documentary evidence is available.
+The School is not able to accept any late evidence received once the SET has taken place.
 The School reserves the right to withdraw the offer of a place if the offer has been made on the basis of an incorrect, fraudulent or misleading application.